 Ant.
-The deeds of the Saviour we celebrate today, brethren :
+The deeds of the Saviour we celebrate today,

-with great joy let us worship him, the King of kings, the
+brethren : with great joy let us adore him,

-Lord.
-Ps.
-My sould doth magnify.
-[432].
+the King of kings, the Lord.
+[Ps.
+My soul doth magnify.

-Hy majesty, O merciful and almighty God, we entreat with effusive prayers : that as this day with all devotion we faithfully recall the passion of the image of the Lord the Saviour : so may it please thee that we shall ever prevail from all adversities of the Devil.
-Through the same Jesus Christ thy Son our Lord, who liveth and reigneth with thee in the unity of the Holy Ghost, one God, world without end.
-R?
-Amen.
+Hy majesty, O merciful and almighty God, we entreat with effusive prayers : that as this day with all devotion we faithfully recall the passion of the image of the Lord the Saviour : so may it please thee that we shall ever prevail from all adversities of the devil.
+Through the same.